pudly/schmopera-hugo/content/articles/another-opera-apologist-part-2.md

 ---
-title: Another Opera Apologist (Part 2)
+title: "Another Opera Apologist (Part 2)"
 ---

 Because one can’t defend opera without defending all of its porous plots: